Epilepsy is a chronic neurological disorder, which is characterised by recurrent seizures.

 A seizure refers to a transient neurological change due to synchronous, hyperexcited neuronal activity in the brain.
 Clinically, this manifests as a transient occurrence of seizure-like activity.
 This ‘activity’ may refer to a disturbance of consciousness, motor function, emotion, behaviour, cognition or sensation.

 Epilepsy is a common neurological disorder that affects > 70 million people globally.
-The lifetime risk of having a seizure is approximately 1 in 10.
-The risk of epilepsy, which is the propensity towards recurrent seizures, is 3%.
+The lifetime risk of having a single seizure is 1 in 10, whereas the lifetime risk of having epilepsy is 3%.

 The cause of epilepsy is unknown in up to one third of patients.